geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

 despite the fact that the various codes compared in (Keken et al. 1997) show good agreement in this comparison.
-Tracking down the cause for this proved to be a lesson in benchmark design; in hindsight, it may also explain why van Keken *et al.* stated presciently in their abstract that &ldquo;*&mldr;good agreement is found for the initial rise of the unstable lower layer; however, the timing and location of the later smaller-scale instabilities may differ between methods.*&rdquo; To understand what is happening here, note that the first peak in these plots corresponds to the plume that rises along the left edge of the domain and whose evolution is primarily determined by the large-scale shape of the initial interface (i.e., the cosine used to describe
+Tracking down the cause for this proved to be a lesson in benchmark design; in hindsight, it may also explain why van Keken *et al.* stated presciently in their abstract that "*&mldr;good agreement is found for the initial rise of the unstable lower layer; however, the timing and location of the later smaller-scale instabilities may differ between methods.*" To understand what is happening here, note that the first peak in these plots corresponds to the plume that rises along the left edge of the domain and whose evolution is primarily determined by the large-scale shape of the initial interface (i.e., the cosine used to describe